Do expats from Illinois still owe Illinois state taxes?

 Part-Year Resident

 Part-year residents are taxed on all income earned while they were residents of Illinois.
-For the periods they were not residents, they are only taxed on Illinois-sourced income.
+For the periods they were not residents, they are taxed only on Illinois-sourced income.

 What constitutes Illinois-sourced income?

-Understanding what constitutes Illinois-sourced income is essential for nonresidents and part-year residents to accurately determine your tax obligations.
+Understanding what constitutes Illinois-sourced income is essential for both nonresidents and part-year residents to accurately determine your tax obligations.

 Illinois-sourced income refers to any income derived from activities or assets located within the state.